Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Methodology

-Most of the NN models (with the exception of LSTM and SNN\_Streaming) introduced in Section \ref{subsec:networks} operate on a window or chunk of inputs; providing these windows in any order would result in the same prediction.
+Most of the NN models (with the exception of LSTM and SNN\_Streaming) introduced in \Cref{subsec:networks} operate on a window or chunk of inputs; providing these windows in any order would result in the same prediction.
 However, in real life the motor output is a smooth signal with a continuous trajectory.
-To understand this, we plot in Fig. \ref{fig:output_frequncy} the frequency content of ground truth trajectories of a sample 2-sec waveform and compare it with predicted trajectories of two models from \cite{Yik2023}.
+To understand this, we plot in \Cref{fig:output_frequncy} the frequency content of ground truth trajectories of a sample 2-sec waveform and compare it with predicted trajectories of two models from \cite{Yik2023}.
 It is clear that the predictions have much higher frequency content indicating ground truth trajectories are smoother.
 In signal processing, this can be rectified by using a filter, which amounts to adding a memory of the past output.

+Three types of filters are compared to further explore the effect of filtering-- Bessel filter, Butterworth filter and Chebyshev filter.
+Bessel filters provide a linear phase response resulting in constant delay, but it requires higher filter order to achieve same attenuation at high frequency compared to others.
+Butterworth filter with no ripples in the passband provides a maximum flat response in the passband, which means the filter will introduce minimal variations to the desired signal amplitude.
+However, the Butterworth filter has a wide transition band, which makes its rolloff gentle, and hence, the Chebyshev filter becomes a third alternative.

-Among the different possible filters, a Bessel filter is chosen because of its linear phase response which is good for maintaining arbitrary waveform shapes.
-Three different filtering methods are tested in this work.
-First, we use forward (Fwd) filtering, which can achieve real-time filtering, but cannot be zero-phase.
+In terms of digital filter implementation, three different techniques were tested in this work.
+First, we tried forward (Fwd) filtering, which can achieve real-time filtering, but cannot have zero phase shift.
+The improvements achieved with this method was marginal and we do not consider them in the following parts.
 On the contrary, bidirectional (Bid) filtering can effectively eliminate phase distortions, but it is generally applicable to offline filtering since the whole waveform is needed before processing begins.
-To achieve a compromise, block bidirectional filter with a sliding window is applied, such that only a latency penalty of half window size is applicable.
-In this work, a window size of $16$ was chosen to limit the latency to $32$ ms while the order of filters and their cutoff frequencies were varied between $1-4$ and $0.05-0.5$ respectively to find the optimum for each model.
+To achieve a compromise, block bidirectional filter with a sliding window is applied, such that only a latency penalty of half block size is applicable.
+We vary the block size between $16-80$, the order of filters between $2-8$ and their cutoff frequencies in the range of $0.05-0.5$ respectively to find the optimum for each model.